barkaat-ali/Resnet-CIFAR10/README.md

 - NumPy
 - os

+## Monitoring
-4. Monitor training progress and evaluate the model using the generated checkpoints.
+Monitor training progress and evaluate the model using the generated checkpoints.

 ## Configuration